-NSEP Registration 2020 - IAPT (Indian Association of Physics Teachers conducts National Standard Examination in Physics (NSEP).
-NSEP exam will be conducted on November 24, 2019 for students across India.
-Students who qualify NSEP will move on second level of the exam, i.e., Indian National Physics Olympiad (INPhO), which is a qualifying round for Orientation-cum-selection round and further to the 50th International Physics Olympiad (IPhO).
-To read more about how to register for NSEP 2019, stages of NSEP, benefits and such, read below:
+NSEP Registration 2020 - IAPT (Indian Association of Physics Teachers) will release the application form of NSEP 2020 in the first week of August 2020 on iaptexam.in.
+NSEP enrollment form for students will be released in the third week of August 2020.
+Students can register directly through centre registration or can submit applications online for NSEP 2020 till the last date.
+Along with the NSEP 2020 application form, students need to submit the registration fee.
+NSEP registration fee is Rs.
+150 which needs to pay in cash to the centre-in-charge.
+The application fee received once can't be refunded.
+Indian Association of Physics Teachers will conduct the National Standard Examination in Physics (NSEP) in last week of November 2020 for students across India.
+Students who qualify NSEP will move on the second level of the exam, i.e., Indian National Physics Olympiad (INPhO), which is a qualifying round for Orientation-cum-selection round and further to the 50th International Physics Olympiad (IPhO).
+To read more about how to NSEP Registration 2020, stages of NSEP, benefits and such, read below:

-August 1 to August 20, 2019
+August 1 to August 20, 2020

 Enrollment of applicants

-August 21 - September 15, 2019
+August 21 - September 18, 2020

 Last date of payment of fee

-November 17, 2019
+November 17, 2020

 IAPT Exam date of NSEP, NSEC, NSEB, NSEA

-November 24, 2019
+November 24, 2020

 Declaration of Minimum Admissible Score (MAS)